The right lighting is crucial to get a healthy and good-looking Philodendron birkin plant.

 But this could cause your Philodendron birkin to wither away and die from sun scorching.

-Although Philodendrons are tropical plants, the Birkin is actually a designer variety that developed as a result of a rare gene mutation and has continued to be propagated due to its beauty and popularity.
+Although Philodendrons are tropical plants, the Birkin is a designer variety that developed due to a rare gene mutation and has continued to be propagated due to its beauty and popularity.

 While Philodendron birkin does need to be exposed to humidity, it fares best in indirect sunlight.
 But not providing enough sunlight can be just as detrimental to your plant as overexposure.

-Philodendron birkin needs to be placed in an area of your home or yard where it can receive twelve hours of bright indirect light daily and rest in the shade for the remainder of the day.
+Philodendron birkin must be placed in an area of your home or yard where it can receive twelve hours of bright indirect light daily and rest in the shade for the rest of the day.

 Where to Place your Philodendron birkin for Optimal Sun Exposure